targithu/IRIS_211CV153_1_DJANGO/README.md

 - To delete a task, click on the "Delete" button next to the task you want to remove.
 Confirm the deletion when prompted.
 - For each task, you can also add subtasks by clicking on the "Add Subtask" button.
 Specify the subtask details such as title, description, and any additional information.
 - Subtasks will be displayed under their respective parent tasks in the dashboard.
-- Club members can view and manage only their club's tasks and subtasks.
-The dashboard provides a personalized view of the user's assigned tasks.

 ## Features

 - User registration and login with authentication.
 - Dashboard displaying club-specific tasks and subtasks.
-- Create, edit, and delete tasks with associated details such as title, description, deadline, and social media platform.
+- Create, view, and delete tasks with associated details such as title, description, deadline, and social media platform.
 - Add subtasks to tasks, providing additional details and descriptions.
 - Deadline tracking for tasks and subtasks.
-- Personalized edit for each club member, restricted to their assigned tasks.
 - Responsive design for seamless usage across different devices.

 ## Contributing